samlroberts/VacationVault/README.md

 ## Notes

 - Dates are all UTC, I didn't worry about timezones for this exercise (a library like `luxon` would help for this which i've used before )
+- Photos are just uploaded to the `/upload` folder for simplicity of development and testing for now.
+Would use something like an S3 bucket in production.
 -

 ## Getting Started